 Served with Essex County Constabulary from May 4, 1897 and died on Sep 28, 1915.

 Having volunteered for Military service Alfred Mann, Walter Perry and Frederick John Redhouse found themselves members of the Military Police Corps.
-It may be helpful to provide some background of The Military Police in The Great War.

 In August 1914, when the British Army was mobilized, the total strength of the Military Mounted Police (MMP) and the Military Foot Police (MFP) was 764, comprising 3 officers, 508 other ranks (Regular) and 253 other ranks (Reserves - who had been recalled to the colours).